 Case studies: the most common scam schemes

-Two sites have recently caught the attention of Internet users: france-discount-Boatsnews.com and marinieremode.com .
-They display musto jackets at 80% off the oS3 dungarees from Gill at 99 euros the zhik dry suit at 98 euros or the plastimo stainless steel FHD anchor at 9.18 euros .
+Two sites have recently caught the attention of Internet users: france-discount-Boatsnews.com and marinieremode.com.
+They offer Musto jackets for 80% off, Gill OS3 overalls for 99 euros, Zhik dry suits for 98 euros, and Plastimo stainless steel FHD anchors for 9.18 euros.
 Prices that defy all competition... and, above all, all plausibility.

-Public analyses available on the Internet give them a very low confidence score with recently created domains and incomplete or inconsistent legal notices .
-These elements are among the classic signals of a site at risk: young, poorly referenced and lacking in transparency.
+Public analyses available on the Internet give them a very low trust score, with recently created domains and incomplete or inconsistent legal notices.
+These are classic signs of a site at risk: young, poorly referenced and lacking in transparency.

-The right reflexes remain the same: check for the presence of a valid company number (SIRET) a landline telephone number and compare prices with those of recognized distributors in the sector.
-A price difference of over 40 % should immediately arouse suspicion.
+The right reflexes remain the same: check for a valid company number (SIRET), a landline telephone number, and compare prices with those of recognized distributors in the sector.
+A price difference in excess of 40% should immediately arouse suspicion.

-For example, the marinieremode .com declares a company "based in Marseille, 56 rue Sainte", but the postal code refers to a Meuse department a revealing geographical gap.
+For example, the website marinieremode.com declares a company "based in Marseille, 56 rue Sainte", but the zip code given refers to a department in the Meuse, a revealing geographical discrepancy.

 What can a yachting victim do?